 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica Q (Typ 116) and the Sony Cyber-shot DSC-RX100?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica Q Typ 116 and the Sony RX100 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the Q Typ 116 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 is considerably smaller (43 percent) than the Leica Q Typ 116.
 Moreover, the RX100 is substantially lighter (63 percent) than the Q Typ 116.
 In this context, it is worth noting that neither the Q Typ 116 nor the RX100 are weather-sealed.

 Concerning battery life, the Q Typ 116 gets 300 shots out of its BP-DC12 battery, while the RX100 can take 330 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX100 can be charged via the USB port, which can be very convenient when travelling.